 Not surprisingly, the new hair follicles were also accompanied with skin tumors.
 However, treatment with Hedgehog-pathway inhibitor Vismodegib restricted tumor growth.
 At the same time, the new follicles remained intact.

-This post was originally written on July 5, 2017.
+This post was originally written in July 2017.
 Then updated in December 2018 with the latest major developments summarized at the bottom.

 The Sonic Hedgehog Pathway and Hedgehog Signaling

 Perhaps the most important area of hair loss research that I have not yet covered on this blog relates to the Sonic Hedgehog (SHH) protein and signaling pathway.
 This Shh pathway is used by cells to communicate with each other.
 While the sonic hedgehog protein has numerous critical effects on a developing human embryo (brain, craniofacial, lungs, teeth and more), it also continues to be important in adulthood when it controls certain stem cell division activities.